mahmoudmohamedramadan/Awesome-PHP/README.md

 <p>Then copy & past the code in <a href="https://github.com/mahmoudmohamedramadan/Awesome-PHP/blob/master/app/DiDOM-Web-Scraping/index.php">DiDOM-Web-Scraping/index.php</a></p>

 ### CssToInlineStyles
-**This package allows to merge separated HTML and CSS files into one file, and this will be very useful when you decide to send email**
+**This package allows to merge separated HTML and CSS files into one file, and this will be very useful when you decide to send an email**
 <p>To install CssToInlineStyles package, run the NEXT command</p>

 ```